dbnschools/moodle-theme_pioneer/README.md

 # Moodle-theme_pioneer
 The Moodle Pioneer theme is a responsive bootstrap theme for Moodle.
 Highly customizable and loaded with great features.
-This theme is ideal for educational institutions and businesses.
+This theme is ideal for educational institutions and businesses alike.
+Pioneer is focused on simplicity and providing an intuitive user experience.
 ## Top Features of Pioneer
 * Teachers can upload an image into Course Summary Files and the theme will utilize that image in the Header of the page.
 This slight customization allows the learner to distinguish between courses while still maintaining a standard look and feel.
 * My Courses drop down displays enrolled courses at top of page.